20 Pros and Cons of Living in Vienna, Austria

 Pro: Excellent Wine Culture

 Vienna is the only capital city in the world with urban vineyards.
 Local white wines like Grüner Veltliner and Gemischter Satz are served in cozy wine taverns across the city.
+For heuriger spots, wine bars, and where to taste, see our Vienna Wine guide.

 Excellent Restaurants and Food Markets in Vienna